pDallastra/Journal-MongoDB/README.md

 ## Execution

-Click on the website below and create your account.
-Then you just need to sign in and start creating your notes on the website.
-Clicking on the option buttons, you will be able to edit or delete your notes.
+You can type on your terminal "node app.js" while in the main folder to execute for the project.
+Go to localhost:3000 and start using the project.